truetechcode/private-events/README.md

 rails s
 ```

-Once its running, head over to your browser to [see Facebook clone](http://localhost:3000/).
+Once its running, head over to your browser to `http://localhost:3000/`.

 ### Running Tests